sfajfer/Master-of-Gu/gu index/Gu Index.md

 ::: columns

+### Heat Sap Gu
+*Rank 3 Attack*

+Cost: 10 portions

+Range: 10 meters

+Health: 8

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: While sustained, you sap the heat of nearby creatures; if a creature starts its turn within range, it takes 20 cold damage.
+If this damage was dealt to their hit points, they gain the *fatigued* condition.

 ### Hibernation Gu
 *Hibernation Gu is a 1 foot tall bear.
 If it is sleeping, that means someone is under its effects.*